jespb/Python-M6GP/README.txt

     [-runs number_of_runs]
         - This flag expects an integer with the number of runs to be made;
-        - By default, this values is set to 30
+        - By default, this value is set to 30

     [-tf train_fraction]
         - This flag expects a float [0;1] with the fraction of the dataset to be used in training;